Deltares-research/FAIR-data-reproducible-project-from-scratch/EXERCISE.md

 What happened?
 DVC added a textfile ``bin/mf6.exe.dvc``.
 Open this file (but do not modify!).
 The file contains a MD5 hash.
 In this case ``68ee4172873768963691d01d0e55ed80``.
-This is a unique code based on the data itsself, which is used to check if any bit changed.
+This is a unique code based on the data itself, which is used to check if any bit changed.
 Thus it is a quick way to verify if two files, with different timestamps, are in fact the same.
 If you want to know more about hashing, [some basics are outlined here.](https://www.codecademy.com/resources/blog/what-is-hashing/)